maybuzz/web-design-1819/README.md

 - [x] ...

 ## Concept
+The idea of this project is to create something for Marijn that helps him give us feedback on our projects.
+I will collect all the projects made for Marijn and show them in a grid-layout.
+By adding key events Marijn will be able to navigate through the website using his keyboard, not his mouse.

+The main goals in this project are `exclusive design`, this means we're creating something specifically for Marijn, and `accessibility` due to his disability.
+Marijn also has a difficulty articulating.
+My app can help him with that.

+The interface I'm creating will help Marijn navigate through our projects using his keyboard and his sticky keys.
+Marijn will test our applications and give us feedback on our concepts and designs.
+Because our solutions have to fit Marijn perfectly, we'll have to listen very carefully to his feedback.
+With my app this feedback part will hopefully go smoothly, because I want to help Marijn formulate sentences he can play out loud.
+This way we know what way the feedback is headed.
+For example, he can choose `good`, `meh` of `bad` and play the sentence out loud.
+Further feedback can be given by himself on the spot, but this will lead the conversation and avoid misunderstanding each other.

 ### Iterations
+#### Version 1
+- `scrollable` interface
+- rating system -> yes or no good -> change border color
+- `visited` feedback (shows if project is visited or not) -> shadow overlay
+- skip to last/skip to first -> use sticky keys to fast forward of backward, instead of one-by-one

+#### Version 2
+- `zoomable` interface
+- rating system -> choose from sentences -> change background-color
+- `visited` feedback -> opacity

+#### Version 3
+- `swipe-able` interface
+- rating system -> personalized sentences -> change color and order
+- `visited` feedback -> change order

 ## Meet Marijn
 Marijn Meijles is a software architect, father, and wheelchair-aficionado with a motor impairment.
 Marijn doesn't think he's really disabled, even though he's in a wheelchair and has a hard time communicating.